-- Helmet straps must be adjusted to the extent that two fingers can be pushed under the strap, whereas insertion of three fingers would not be reasonably possible. - Helmets should not have any cracks or dents from previous falls or mishandling. - Helmets should be the correct size with minimal side-to-side or front-to-back movement. - Full-face helmets are not allowed without prior written permission from the Rules Committee. - The helmet rules are not applicable to Riders warming up on bikes that are securely mounted to stationary trainers.
+- Helmet straps must be adjusted to the extent that two fingers can be pushed under the strap, whereas insertion of three fingers would not be reasonably possible. - Helmets should not have any cracks or dents from previous falls or mishandling. - Helmets should be the correct size with minimal side-to-side or front-to-back movement. - The helmet rules are not applicable to Riders warming up on bikes that are securely mounted to stationary trainers.